 Everyone was born with courage.
 You may not remember learning how to walk, but you know you fell hundreds of times before you stood on your own.
 Learning to walk took courage.
 And you succeeded because you had little fear or doubt.

 Eventually, that changed.
 Parents and other caregivers told you to be careful, to avoid dangers.
 Society, after all, values comfort over fulfillment.
-"We've been exposed to a barrage of messages that discourage us from being courageous," says Harold Bloomfield, MD, a Yale-trained psychiatrist and author of Making Peace With Your Past.

-Your Adversity Quotient
+Your Capacity for Adversity

-Courage Aas a Necessity TOP
+Courage As a Necessity TOP